Xuanzang: Kingdom of Agni

 In 630 CE, he arrived in the kingdom of Agni (Yanqi, in a place called Turpan).
 Here he met the king, a Buddhist along with his uncle Jnanachandra and precept Mokshagupta, who tried to persuade him to quit his journey and teach them Buddhist knowledge.
 He declined and they equipped him further for his travels with letters of introduction and valuables to serve as funds.
 Xuanzang observed that the country of Agni had more than ten monasteries following the Sarvastivada school of Hinayana Buddhism, with two thousand monks who ate "three kinds of pure meat" with other foods, rather than vegetarian food only that would be consistent with Mahayana Buddhist teachings.
 Therefore, the Buddhists in this country had stagnated in their Buddhist teachings.

 Kingdom of Kuchi

-Moving further westward, Xuanzang met about two thousand Turkish robbers on horses who had looted others.
+Moving further westward, Xuanzang met about two thousand Turkic robbers on horses.
 The robbers began fighting with each other on how to fairly divide the loot.
 After the loot had thus been lost, they dispersed.
 Xuanzang thereafter reached the country of Kuchi.
 This country of 1000 li by 600 li, had over one hundred monasteries with five thousand monks following the Sarvastivada school of Hinayana Buddhism, and studying its texts in "original Indian language".

-The biographies of Xuanzang then describe implausible tales of a dragon race.
-This region was created by dragons from the waters metamorphosing into horses to mate and create dragon-horses, also into men and mating with women near this region to create dragon-men who ran as fast as the dragon-horses.
-These were men who would massacre an entire city and leave a deserted place.
+Xuanzang writes of a dragon race and a region where water dragons metamorphose into horses to mate and create dragon-horses, also into men and mating with women nearby, creating dragon-men who could run as fast as the dragon-horses.
+These were men who will have massacred an entire city, leaving the place deserted.".